augustine0890/Become-a-Software-Developer/Databases/note.md

 - Many-to-many
 - One-to-one

+- A transactions is a collection of steps that must all be completed in order for a change to be made to the database.
+- Unique values are useful because they never appear twice.
+If a value appears more than once in a given column, it's not unique in that column.
+Relation is a set of attributes (columns) that describe information about specific intances (rows) of an entity.
 #### SQL - Structured Query Language
 - Relational Databases Management System (RDBMS) Tools:
     - Support American National Standards Institute (ANSI) SQL